 In this blog article we’ll learn how to setup WordPress locally.

-You can use many applications to create a local server for WordPress, but I think XAMPP is the best software because it is effortless to use & this is exactly what I will show you here step by step how easy it is to use this software.
+There are many applications that you can use to create a local server for WordPress but, I think XAMPP is the best software because it is effortless to use & this is exactly I will show you here step by step how easy it is to use this software.

 Step 1: Download & Install XAMPP